basilisp-lang/basilisp/README.md

 That said, it is generally stable at this point with reasonably high test coverage, linting, and type checking.
-Work is ongoing to complete the rest of the standard the library implementations.
+Work is ongoing to complete the rest of the standard library implementations.
 I suspect it could be used to build small applications and tools at this point, though I would not recommend it unless you like being an early adopter.